Threat model analysis

 Assets

-For each asset we first identify what protection is required: Availability, Confidentiality, Integrity ie. the CIA Triad.
-An asset may be a resource, piece of data (e.g. keys) or a process that may be affected.
+For each asset, we first identify which part of the CIA triad (Confidentiality, Integrity, Availability) it requires.
+An asset may be a resource, a piece of data (for example, keys), or a process that may be affected.
+We then identify threats and possible countermeasures.

 KES private keys

-- This signing happens at every epoch
+This signing happens at every epoch.

 Block diffusion